ivansg44/biof-501-project/README.md

 | A/Alabama/13/2015 | No |
 | A/Alabama/01/2020 | No |

 The genome of H1N1 viruses consists of eight RNA molecules, called segments.
-We compare the sample H1N1 genomes to the reference Spanish flu genome on a segment-by-segment basis--resulting in eight comparisons per sample strain.
+As shown in Fig. 1, we compare the sample H1N1 genomes to the reference Spanish flu genome on a segment-by-segment basis to identify sample genome mutations-- resulting in eight comparisons per sample strain.
 As there are 13 such strains, this results in 8 * 13 = 104 comparisons.

 ![Overview of comparisons][comparisons-svg]